anilramasita/diabetes_prediction/README.md

 3. Spiltted the data and trained using logistic regression model.
 4. Evaluated model accuracy on test data set.

- Note: You can get accuracy by perfoming regualarization techniques(L1&L2).
+ Note: You can get more accuracy by performing regualarization techniques(L1&L2).